earthsong

 • The Grief to Action Sanctuary is located about 45 minutes away from the Ontario airport in the High Desert of Southern California with an elevation of 4,000 feet.
 We may be able to arrange airport pickups from Ontario if you are not bringing a vehicle.
 You can let us know in your registration form if you are in need of local transportation support.

 Group offerings will be both inside and outside.
-The desert can vary in temperature, and in the fall can still be extremely hot and can get very cold and windy.
+The desert can vary in temperature, and in the spring can still be extremely hot and can get very cold and windy.
 We encourage you to bring hats, sunscreen and layers so that you can find comfort and be able to turn inward.
 Bring a water bottle and reusable thermos/tea cup so you can stay hydrated as well.
 Drinking water is provided.

 Grief to Action includes 11 acres of land, most of which is bare desert land.
 The buildings are simple and rustic, and Grief to Action prioritizes earth building and using natural structures whenever possible.